RiccardoSale/Minilaska-miniAI/README.md

 </details>

 ## About The Project
-Command-line based Lasca game written in ANSI C "cross-platform" - Linux - Windows - MacOS thanks to C preprocessor.
+Command-line based Lasca game written in ANSI C "cross-platform" - Linux - Windows - MacOS thanks to C preprocessor.<br />
-Lasca (also called Laska or Laskers) is a draughts (or checkers) variant and is played in a 7x7 chess board.
+Lasca (also called Laska or Laskers) is a draughts (or checkers) variant and is played in a 7x7 chess board.<br />
 ### Built With
 [ANSI C]
 ## Feature
-AI bot powered by Minimax algorithm with a set of custom rules based on most used strategy of the game.[RULE](http://www.lasca.org/)
+AI bot powered by Minimax algorithm with a set of custom rules based on most used strategy of the game -> [RULE](http://www.lasca.org/). <br />
-1 vs 1 game mode.
+1 vs 1 game mode.<br />
-"Cross platform".
+"Cross platform".<br />
-The documentation is only avaiable in italian language.
+The documentation is only avaiable in italian language.<br />